Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### Target Contrast Switch

-Used to select the appropriate contrast conditions for seeker acquisition with the [AGM-65A Maverick and AGM-65B Maverick](../../../stores/air_to_ground/missiles/maverick.md).
+The three position switch (1) is used to select the appropriate contrast conditions for seeker acquisition with the [AGM-65A Maverick and AGM-65B Maverick](../../../stores/air_to_ground/missiles/maverick.md).

 | Name    | Description                                                               |